AlbertoSabater/AlbertoSabater.github.io/about.md

 Now, I am studying a Master in Engineering Decision Making at the Rey Juan Carlos University (Madrid, Spain).

-At the same time, I am working in the Data Science Area of Semmantica, a Startup focused on Marketing and Sem.
+At the same time, I am working in the Data Science Area of Semmantica, a Startup focused on Digital Marketing and SEM.

-In my leisure time I keep studying and developing my own little projects which you can see here.
+In my leisure time, I keep studying and developing my own little projects which you can see here.
+I am really interested in applying Machine Learning to real-world problems.

 For further information about me see my [Linkedin profile](https://www.linkedin.com/in/asabater94/).